BGMwebdev/SpeedTypingGame/README.md

 <hr>

 ### Features for the future
+- I would like to add a custom made 404 page.
+Due to time management, I wasn't able to provide one.
 - For now, the rules collapsible needs to be closed manually.
 I would like to add the option to click anywhere, for example start game, and that it would close automatically.
 - I would like to add feedback through sound.
 For example, every 5th word you would hear something like "great", "well done", "you're on fire".
 - It would be nice to have a certificate send to your email with an everage typing speed which you can use to show off you skills, on LinkedIn for example.